How to run your marketing team day-to-day

 How to create a marketing operating cadence, break your quarterly goals into milestones, set the right schedule & agendas for marketing meetings, and keep other teams updated

-👋 This is a monthly free edition of MKT1 Newsletter—a deep dive into a B2B startup marketing topic, brought to you by Attio, Revenue Hero & Ten Speed.
+👋 This is a monthly free edition of MKT1 Newsletter—a deep dive into a B2B startup marketing topic.
+This edition is brought to you by Attio, Revenue Hero & Ten Speed.
 Become a paid subscriber to receive an additional newsletter each month, access our archives, post to our job board, and use our template library.

 You’ve finished your annual planning process.
 You’ve aligned with stakeholders, set the right objectives for the year, translated annual objectives into quarterly goals, and got your budget approved by finance.
 Congrats.